Megabit/Blazorise/docs/_posts/2021-03-24-release-notes-094.md

 For more information and an example just look at the [Async Validation]({{ "/docs/components/validation/#async-validation" | relative_url }}) page section.

+### Message Service

+This is one of the most requested feature for the long time and we finally introduce it.
+Message Service is used to show simple messages and confirmation dialogs to which the user can respond.
+It contains some of the standard methods like `Info`, `Success` or `Warning`, and also `Confirm` method for use cases when you need to wait for the user confirmation.

+For more information and a simple usage visit [Message Service]({{ "/docs/services/message" | relative_url }}) page.

 ### Flex utilities

 I think this is our most advanced _fluent builder_ so far.
 If you're familiar with [Bootstrap Flex](https://getbootstrap.com/docs/4.5/utilities/flex/) utilities you will find our new feature quite similar.
 We support **all** Bootstrap Flex utilities, including the media breakpoints.
 The same feature is also done for all other providers, Bulma, AntDesign, Material and eFrolic.